jpsglouzon/bio-lang-race/README.md

 - Only the primary programming language of each repository was considered.
 This coarse-grained approach does not capture projects that rely on multiple languages.

 - GitHub’s search API limits results to 100 repositories per query.
 While including only the 100 most starred repositories per year provides a reasonable approximation for identifying popular languages, more comprehensive data could improve statistical precision.

+- For a more complete picture, other data sources like Stack Overflow, publications, or job postings could be analyzed to capture developer activity and programming language usage.

 ## References